- Northwestern University (B.S. 1997)

 - Representation of the exchange-based class in In re LIBOR-Based Financial Instruments Antitrust Litigation, an antitrust case alleging that defendant banks colluded to misreport and manipulate LIBOR.
 This litigation has already resulted in partial settlements totaling approximately $187 million, which collectively represent the largest historical class-wide recovery for a “futures only” settlement class.

-- Representation of a whistleblower in State of New York v.
-Moody’s Corp., alleging millions of dollars of tax fraud using a sham captive insurance company for over a decade regarding domestic and international transactions.
+- Representation of a whistleblower in Anonymous, et ano. v.
+Moody's Corporation, et al., No. 103997/2012 (Sup.
+Ct.
+N.Y.
+Cty. and First Dept.), alleging millions of dollars of tax fraud using a sham captive insurance company for over a decade regarding domestic and international transactions.
 The litigation was settled for $8.5 million.

 - Representation of the proposed class of investors in Shah v.
 Zimmer Biomet Holdings, a securities class action alleging that a medical device company did not disclose systemic quality issues at its manufacturing facility.